Ice fishing: Fishing equipment

-Ice fishing can be done at any time of day, and is typically most active around dusk and dawn.
-Different fish are active at different times of day, so anglers need to fish for them accordingly.
-There are fish houses large enough and comfortable enough to spend many days in a row out on the lake, fishing the entire time.
-One can even fish in one's sleep, by using audible alarms on one's lines to tell when a fish is biting.
-There are also many lightweight and highly mobile portable shelters that mount on plastic sleds and collapse for transportation.
-These can vary from small, one-person shelters (commonly called "Fish Traps") to large and complex shelters able to fit up to 20 people at once.

-Dangers and Safety Precautions
+Dangers and safety precautions

-Ice Thickness and Type
+Ice thickness and type

 There are many variables which dictate whether or not ice is safe to walk on, however there are some widely accepted parameters.
 For example, newly frozen ice is always safer than older ice.
 "Good ice" is ice which has frozen without the interruption of large temperature fluctuations, rain, or snow and is clear and free of large lumps and cracks.
 Additionally, the safest ice is that which sits upon a lake without moving water.
 Ice on the surface of rivers can be extremely unpredictable.
 Many anglers will go out with as little as 2.5 inches (6.4 cm) of "good ice" for walking on.
-The recommended thickness of ice to support an average person is 4 inches (10 cm), 5-6 inches (13-15 cm) for sleds (snow machines, snowmobiles) and most ATVs, 7-12 inches (18–30 cm) for light cars, and large ATVs and a minimum of 14 inches (36-41 cm) for full-sized trucks.
+The recommended thickness of ice to support an average person is 4 inches (10 cm), 5-6 inches (13–15 cm) for sleds (snow machines, snowmobiles) and most ATVs, 7-12 inches (18–30 cm) for light cars, and large ATVs and a minimum of 14 inches (36–41 cm) for full-sized trucks.
 Thinner ice in areas with swift surface currents are a significant hazard, as is ice that is directly over underwater spring.